Orienfish/IoTSim_Model/README.md

 <div align=center><img width="400" height="350" src="https://github.com/Orienfish/IoTSim_Model/blob/master/RPi_Bt_Wakeup/bt_realtime_600_label.png"/></div>

 #### Packet Size
 We further evaluate the relation between Bluetooth transmission power and the transmitted data size.
 We fix the frequency during the measurement.
-The following Figure shows the results for 600MHz and 1200MHz CPU frequency respectively.
+The following figure shows the results for 600MHz and 1200MHz CPU frequency respectively.
 Similar as calculating Wi-Fi power, the Bluetooth power consumption here is estimated by subtracting the idle power base line from overall power consumption.
 We conclude that after around 10kB, the Bluetooth transmission power will start to increase.

 The running scripts, collected data and plotting graphs can be found in the `RPi_Bt_PacketSize` folder.
 <div align=center><img width="800" height="350" src="https://github.com/Orienfish/IoTSim_Model/blob/master/RPi_Bt_PacketSize/bt_pktsize.png"/></div>

 #### Data Rate
 While the previous experiment evaluates the transmission power between the beginning and end of transmission, we are also interested in the average power when transmitting at a certain data rate.
 In this case, we set an evaluation period of at least 5 seconds, during which the Raspberry Pi tries to send data at a certain rate through Bluetooth.
 The resulted transmission time larger than 5 seconds indicates that the Pi fails to reach that data rate.
-As the curve shown in the following Figure, higher data rate leads to higher average power consumption.
+As the curve shown in the following figure, higher data rate leads to higher average power consumption.
 It should be noted that the Bluetooth power consumption is much less than Wi-Fi.

 The running scripts, collected data and plotting graphs can be found in the `RPi_Bt_DataRate` folder.
 <div align=center><img width="400" height="325" src="https://github.com/Orienfish/IoTSim_Model/blob/master/RPi_Bt_DataRate/rate_1200_v1.png"/></div>